 Jorge Alvarez founded Drone Permission in 2017.
 Prior to Drone Permission, Alvarez worked in the concrete business in Southeast Florida for a decade.
 Dealing with developers, contractors and owners on a daily basis, he figured out the business side of drones firsthand, discovering the behind-the-scenes techniques needed in order to achieve the perfect shot.
 For Drone Permission, Alvarez wears many hats, from running the business side of things to recruitment, Social Media and flying drones himself.

-As Creative Director of Drone Permission, Anthony Carabotta develops and conceptualizes content for our brand and for client-specific projects.
+As Drone Operator for Drone Permission, Anthony Carabotta develops and conceptualizes content for our brand and for client-specific projects.
 He provides direction and support to other departments, as well as edits photos and video.
 His experimentations with drone tech keep us at the forefront when it comes to the latest equipment and techniques.
 But his love of drone technology came from a unique source: his childhood.
 “I’ve always loved video games and technology,” he says.
 “When I first saw a drone, I was immediately drawn to it.
 It offers such a unique perspective to the world around us.”

 As the Director of Business Relations, Grace Elliott handles the marketing and communications for Drone Permission, from graphic design to full-fledged marketing campaigns.
 She handles the strategies for Drone Permission’s social media accounts, as well as the market strategy, business development, content creation and videography.